Cacti/plugin_thold/README.md

 --- develop ---

+* issue#395: Filtering on Ack Required field does not work

 * issue#345: Adding an alarm threshold does not work

 * issue#351: Missed required param $host_id of thold_new_graphs_save() in